 One of the most asked questions about toddlers is: “Should I enforce a set bedtime?”
 And the short answer is: yes.
 Sticking with a consistent bedtime makes a significant difference in your child’s health, behavior, and overall mood.
 It also makes for happier parents!

 Since most two-and-a-half-year-olds are still napping during the day, it may be tempting to allow some flexibility at light’s out.
-However, your toddler will eventually give up those naps, and you will need to make adjustments to his nighttime sleep.
+However, your toddler will eventually give up those naps, and you will need to make adjustments to their nighttime sleep.

 The right amount of sleep